evantahler/nodePhidgets/readme.md

 At any time, you can check the status of any inputs, sensors or outputs.
 Depending on the type of board you are using, all of these will or will not be available.
-For example, on a `PhidgetLED` board, there are not inputs or sensors.
-However, you can still read the state of outputs by looking at the `PhidgetLED.outputs` object.
+For example, on a `PhidgetLED` board, there are no inputs or sensors.
+However, you can still read the state of all LEDS by looking at the `PhidgetLED.leds` object.
 This object will look like this:

 ```javascript
 {